 VHB companywide Diversity, Equity, and Inclusion (DEI) initiatives including the DEI Steering Committee, College Ambassador Program, Historically Black Colleges & Universities (HBCU) Connect Partnership, Employee Resource Group VHB IDEAL, Unconscious Bias Awareness Workshop, Community Conversations, and VHB Cares (the company’s giving back program), all contributed to recognition by ACEC New York.
 Additionally, employee advocacy initiatives in VHB’s New York City office like the Community Justice Agenda (CJA), which provokes thought leadership on topics like public housing’s role in reducing poverty, and wealth of equitably-driven client projects helped move the needle in the region for VHB and the industry.

-Alex Moscovitz, an environmental planner, accepted the award on behalf of VHB at the annual ACEC New York Winter Conference in Albany on Sunday, January 31.
-Alex was a founding member of the CJA, which began as a grassroots effort by emerging professionals in VHB’s New York City office to start a conversation around how the team would take action in terms of DEI&B and racial justice in the short term.
+VHB accepted the award at the annual ACEC New York Winter Conference in Albany on Sunday, January 31.
+The CJA began as a grassroots effort by emerging professionals in VHB’s New York City office to start a conversation around how the team would take action in terms of DEI&B and racial justice in the short term.
 The CJA incorporates principles from the Black Lives Matter movement and builds on VHB’s Community Conversations, which take place throughout the year across all VHB offices.